growdigital/forestgarden.wales/content/blog/gardeners-log.md

 ---
 title: Gardener’s log, start date 2018-12-20
 date: 2018-12-20T20:06:49Z
-description: I thought I might start using the blog as a log of what I do in the garden.
-Like a web log maybe?
+description: I thought I might start using the blog as a log of what I do in the garden, a diary of ramshackle thoughts, minor ramblings and garden ambles.
 tags:
 - ForestGarden
 - GdnBloggers